IT-for-Change/ela/README.md

 ### Principles

 - **Pedagogy Driven**  : Designed by educators and technologists at [IT for Change](https://itforchange.net), ELA is driven by pedagogy, not technology.
 - **Teacher First**    : ELA is teacher-facing software.
-No learner <-> computer/phone interaction is necessary.
+No learner <-> computer/phone interaction is necessary for the learning process.
 - **Offline First**    : ELA is carefully architected to run on a desktop computer.
 No internet required.
+- **Privacy Focus**    : With no internet required, all learner data and assessment reports stay on the computer.
+No data is shared or visible to any party, including the app developer.
 - **Openness**         : ELA is licensed to be free and open source (FOSS).
 Always.